 Weinsteingate and Sexual Harassment: What Now?

 It’s almost impossible to have missed the #MeToo conversations happening on social media last month.
-It came along with a myriad of allegations of sexual abuse from far too many women and the abuse of power of Harvey Weinstein, movie mogul.
-Now, this past week allegations have been made against Kevin Spacey, from an actor about inappropriate sexual behavior when he was a minor at the time.
+It came along with a myriad of allegations of sexual abuse from far too many women and the abuse of power by Harvey Weinstein, the movie mogul.
+Now, this past week allegations have been made against Kevin Spacey by an actor about inappropriate sexual behavior when he was a minor at the time.

 As of this posting, there are also allegations against Dustin Hoffman, Richard Dreyfus, and a growing list of others.
 As I grew up around the entertainment industry, I find this all so incredibly sad.
 It’s not that I wasn’t aware that this goes on, but as all of these reports are coming out, I now realize that I had no idea of just how widespread the problem really is.